StarWhiz/docker_deployment_notes/rocketchat/README.md

 ### Finalization - Hubot
 After you can access your rocketchat server, you can stop the hubot errors for happening by creating a new bot user in Administration > Users > + New.
 Then create a bot with username bot, and email bot@yourdomain.com and password to match the password you used in the .env file.
 Lastly, for role choose bot and hit save.
 Now if you do a `docker logs rocketchat-hubot` you won't see any more errors and the container will stop restarting over and over again.

+While you're at it you can set up your SMTP server if you choose to under Administration > Email > SMTP